soundpress/RulesOfNYC/docs/c03/index.rst

    (15) except as otherwise provided under 6 RCNY § 5-77(a) and except for any communication which is required by law or chosen from among alternatives of which one is required by law, the failure to disclose clearly in all communications made to collect a debt or to obtain information about a consumer, that the debt collector is attempting to collect a debt and that any information obtained will be used for that purpose;

-   (16) the use of any name that is not the debt collector's actual name; provided that a debt collector may use a name other than his actual name if he or she uses only that name in communications with respect to a debt and if the debt collector's employer has the name on file so that the true identity of the debt collector can be ascertained; or
+   (16) the use of any name that is not the debt collector's actual name; provided that a debt collector may use a name other than his actual name if he or she uses only that name in communications with respect to a debt and if the debt collector's employer has the name on file so that the true identity of the debt collector can be ascertained;

-   (17) any conduct proscribed by New York General Business Law §§ 601(1), (3), (5), (7), (8), or (9).
+   (17) any conduct proscribed by New York General Business Law §§ 601(1), (3), (5), (7), (8), or (9);

+   (18) the false, inaccurate, or partial translation of any communication when the debt collector provides translation services; or

+   (19) the false representation or omission of a consumer’s language preference when returning, selling or referring for litigation any consumer account, where the debt collector is aware of such preference.

 (e) Unfair practices.
 A debt collector may not use any unfair or unconscionable means to collect or attempt to collect a debt.
 Such conduct includes: